TeamPentagon5/Pharmacy-Data-Analytics-Dashboard/README.md

 # Problem Statement:
 ● Fragmented Data Sources: Data spread to make it hard to consolidate and analyze. <br>
-● Inefficient Reporting: Outdated methods and static reports hinder real-time analysis and decision-making.
+● Inefficient Reporting: Outdated methods and static reports hinder real-time analysis and decision-making. <br>
-● Limited Insights: Lack of tools to track and analyze key performance metrics.
+● Limited Insights: Lack of tools to track and analyze key performance metrics. <br>
-● Inventory Management Issues: Poor forecasting leads to stockouts or overstock, impacting profitability.
+● Inventory Management Issues: Poor forecasting leads to stockouts or overstock, impacting profitability. <br>
-● Compliance Challenges: Cumbersome reporting and documentation increase risk of errors and breaches.
+● Compliance Challenges: Cumbersome reporting and documentation increase risk of errors and breaches. <br>
-● User Experience Problems: Non-user-friendly systems lead to underutilization and inefficiencies.
+● User Experience Problems: Non-user-friendly systems lead to underutilization and inefficiencies. <br>

 # Motivation
 This pharmacy data analytics dashboard project aims to streamline the management of pharmaceutical